VoxaAI/voxa/README.md

 Why Voxa vs other frameworks
 ----------------------------
 Voxa provides a more robust framework for building Alexa skills, Cortana skills, or Google Assistant Actions.
 It provides a design pattern that wasn’t found in other frameworks.
 Critical to Voxa was providing a pluggable interface and supporting all of the latest platform features.
+Voxa is written primarily in TypeScript but skills and actions can utilize it in either JavaScript or TypeScript.

 Platform Support
 -------------